PMunch/futhark/README.md

 Have your eyes set on the perfect C library for your project?
 Can't find a wrapper for it in Nim?
 Look no further!
 Futhark aims to allow you to simply import C header files directly into Nim, and allow you to use them like you would from C without any manual intervention.
-It's still in an alpha state, but it can already wrap many complex header files without any rewrites or pre-processing.
+It's still in a beta state, but it already wraps most header files without any rewrites or pre-processing and has successfully been used to wrap complex projects.

 ```nim
 import futhark